StarRocks/starrocks/docs/en/table_design/table_types/aggregate_table.md

 ## Create a table

 Suppose that you want to analyze the numbers of visits by users from different cities to different web pages.
-In this example, create a table named `example_db.aggregate_tbl`, define `site_id`, `date`, and `city_code` as aggregate key columns, define `pv` as a value column, and specify the SUM function for the `pv` column.
+In this example, create a table named `example_db.aggregate_tbl`, define `site_id`, `date`, and `city_code` as the aggregate key, define `pv` as a value column, and specify the SUM function for the `pv` column.

 The statement for creating the table is as follows: